hneels/design-patterns-term-project/README.md

 **Please note: this is my final project for CS665: Software Design Patterns.
-Copying any portion of it and attributing it as your own work is a violation of Boston University's Academic Conduct code.**
+Copying any portion of it and representing it as your own work is a violation of Boston University's Academic Conduct code.**

 <hr>